XSY-HYH/Dotnet.JS/README.md

-Here's the updated README with that additional note at the end:
+Here's the updated README with a new chapter explaining the project structure:

 ---